theosanderson/taxonium/README.md

 ## Contributing

-We welcome contributions.
-We ask that all contributors follow [the Contributor Covenant Code of Conduct](https://github.com/theosanderson/genomium/blob/main/CODE_OF_CONDUCT.md).
+We welcome [contributions](CONTRIBUTING.md).
+We require that that all contributors follow [the Contributor Covenant Code of Conduct](https://github.com/theosanderson/genomium/blob/main/CODE_OF_CONDUCT.md).

 ### Contributors